antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 # Selecting Microsoft Intune Plan 1 Trial

-After signing in to my existing Microsoft 365 tenant, Microsoft displayed the subscriptions that were available for activation.
+After confirming the tenant, Microsoft displayed the Microsoft Intune subscription options that were available for activation.

-I selected **Microsoft Intune Plan 1 Trial**, which provides the core endpoint management features required throughout this repository, including device enrolment, compliance policies, configuration profiles, application deployment and endpoint security.
+For this laboratory, I selected **Microsoft Intune Plan 1 Trial**.

+Microsoft Intune Plan 1 provides the core endpoint management capabilities required throughout this repository, including device enrolment, compliance policies, configuration profiles, application deployment and endpoint security.

 Using the trial licence allowed me to build a fully functional Microsoft Intune laboratory without requiring an Enterprise subscription.